nexus-devs/NexusHub/README.md

  <br>

-Nexus-Stats is an online service which provides insights on game economics and other ingame data with the use of cutting edge technology.
+Nexus-Stats is an online service which provides insights on game economics and other ingame data.
+We pride ourselves on the freedom that we take to gather our data - If it's there, we'll find some way to extract it.
 This repo contains the application logic for our servers, including all statistics calculations.
 For data-tracking via OCR, please see [nexus-sentry](https://github.com/nexus-devs/nexus-sentry).

 <br>